ietf-nasr/bof-request-IETF-122/NASR-BoF-Req-IETF-122.md

 ## Agenda

+- Opening
-- Note Well and Agenda Bashing - Chairs
+  - Note Well and Agenda Bashing
+    - 10 Minutes
-- Why are we here? - Chairs
+- Why are we here?
   - Summary of the feedback received at the previous BoF and how concerns have been addressed
-- Internet-Drafts, speakers, timing
+    - 20 Minutes
+- Use Case & Problem Statement
+  - Lac Leman Example
+  - Very Short summary of main use cases
+  - Abstract Problem Formulation
+    - 30 Minutes
+  - Proposed Charter Discussion
-  - TBD
+    - 20 Minutes
 - Open Mic Discussion
   - Feedback from the community
+    - 20 Minutes
+- Closure
   - Explore consensus and next steps
+    - 20 Minutes

 ## Links to the mailing list, draft charter if any, relevant Internet-Drafts, etc.